jaanekaraster/30-day-map-challenge-23/README.md

 The result: A vaguely recognizable world especially around the Mediterranean, but getting more and more fanciful as the cartographer speculated on what could be found at the map's far edges.
 See "Ard Magug" (the Biblical land of Gog and Magog) or "Ard Waq Waq" (Land of Waqwaq, excellent reading on [Arabic Wikipedia](https://ar.wikipedia.org/wiki/%D8%A7%D9%84%D9%88%D8%A7%D9%82_%D9%88%D8%A7%D9%82)).

-It's still amazing that this level of cartographical accuracy could be achieved just using hand tools and mathematics!
+It's still amazing that this level of cartographical accuracy could be achieved in medieval times just using hand tools and mathematics!

 [Felt Map](https://rebrand.ly/yyphrrt)